lucafrance/scrum.wiki-vault/Scrum/Scrum Events/Sprint Planning.md

 [^sprint-end]: "The Sprint Retrospective concludes the Sprint."[^scrum-guide-2020]
 [^pbi-refinement]: "Product Backlog items that can be Done by the Scrum Team within one Sprint are deemed ready for selection in a Sprint Planning event.
 They usually acquire this degree of transparency after refining activities."[^scrum-guide-2020]
+The Sprint planning is timeboxed to maximum eight hours for the longest [[Sprint]] length (one month)[^sprint-length][^sprint-plan-timebox].

+[^sprint-length]: "They are fixed length events of one month or less to create consistency."[^scrum-guide-2020]
+[^sprint-plan-timebox]: "Sprint Planning is timeboxed to a maximum of eight hours for a one-month Sprint.
+For shorter Sprints, the event is usually shorter."[^scrum-guide-2020]
 ## Sprint Planning agenda

 The result of the Sprint Planning is the [[Sprint Backlog]], which includes[^sprint-planning-initiates]